-Smoking Policy In Classrooms
+Smoking Policy in Classrooms

-Out of respect for the health of our fellow students, we ask that students and faculty refrain from the use of smoking materials in all College classrooms.
+Out of respect for the health of our fellow students and faculty, smoking and the use of smoking materials is prohibited in all college classrooms.
+Courteous use of smoking materials is encouraged in other areas of the College.